-Nelson City Council and Tasman District Council
+Nelson City Council and Tasman District Council [2017] NZCC 6

-The Commission: Dr Mark Berry

-Sue Begg

-Anna Rawlings

-Summary of application: Nelson City Council and Tasman District Council have applied for authorisation to create a Regional Landfill Business Unit that would make joint governance, management and operational decisions for the Councils' two landfills in the Nelson-Tasman region.

-Determination: On the basis of the information provided to date, the Commerce conditional authorisation for the application.
+The Commission: Dr Mark Berry Sue Begg Anna Rawlings Summary of application: Nelson City Council and Tasman District Council have applied for authorisation to enter into an arrangement to create a Regional Landfill Business Unit that would make joint governance, management and operational decisions for the Councils' two landfills in the Nelson-Tasman region.
+Determination: The Commerce Commission has decided to grant conditional authorisation for the application as it is satisfied that the arrangement will result, or be likely to result, in a benefit to the public which would outweigh the lessening in competition that would result, or would be likely to result, from the arrangement.
+Date of determination: 24 April 2017